pshrmn/foraging/README.md

     fetch = Fetch(headers={"User-Agent": "custom-gatherer-user-agent"})

 ######get(url, dynamic=False)
-Takes a url and returns an lxml html element if the request was successful, otherwise `None`
+Takes a url and if the request was successful it returns an lxml html element, otherwise it returns `None`

     fetch.get("http://www.example.com")

 ######make_dynamic(phantom_path, js_path)
+`make_dynamic` sets up the fetcher to be able to make requests to pages that have data you want to collect that is dynamically loaded.
 This requires PhantomJS and a Phantomjs script that logs the page's html.
 PhantomJS can be downloaded from its [website](http://phantomjs.org/).
 The code in [html_text.js](/html_text.js) should be downloaded and placed in your project folder.
-Calling this allows get requests using PhantomJS to be made.
+Calling this allows get requests using PhantomJS to be made by passing a `dynamic=True` argument in your `get` calls.
 If either path does not exist, this will raise a `ValueError`.
-To make dynamic requests, provide `True` as the second argument in a `get` call.

     f.make_dynamic("phantomjs/phantomjs.exe", "html_text.js")